Decontamination of Chemical Warfare

 A factor common to all individual decontaminants is that they can effectively remove CW agents on the surface of the skin.
-However, they have only limited ability to remove CW agents that have become absorbed by the skin, even though very superficially.
+However, they have only limited ability to remove CW agents that have become absorbed by the skin, even if absorption is very superficial.
 CW agents that have penetrated into the skin therefore function as a reservoir that may further contribute to the poisoning that can continue even after completed decontamination.

 Immediate decontamination of personal equipment and certain other kinds of smaller equipment is generally done with individual decontaminants.
 However, these substances are only capable of decontaminating liquid CW agents covering the surface.
 The decontamination is mainly done to prevent further penetration into the material and to decrease the risk when handling the equipment.

 CW agents easily penetrate different materials and into crevasses.
-When a CW agent has penetrated into the surface, it is necessary to use some kind of deep–penetrating method.
-If such a method cannot be used, then it must be realized that the equipment cannot be used for a long period.
+When a CW agent has penetrated into the surface it is necessary to use some kind of deep–penetrating method.
+If such a method cannot be used equipment cannot be handled for a long period.
 Depending on the type of CW agent used and prevailing weather, i.e., temperature, wind velocity and precipitation (water solubility), this "self–decontamination" may take many days or even weeks.